-The Audit Committee approved all of the audit, audit-related, tax and other services provided by Ernst & Young for 2018 and all of the audit, audit-related, tax and other services provided by Ernst & Young in 2018 following our initial public offering in May 2018 and, in each case, the estimated costs of those services.
+The Audit Committee approved all of the audit, audit-related, tax and other services provided by EY for 2019 and the estimated costs of those services.
 Actual amounts billed, to the extent in excess of the estimated amounts, are periodically reviewed and approved by the Audit Committee.